 The Lean Design® methodology goes beyond DFA and DFM to include a more rigorous protocol for simplification and tracking real-world metrics and cost throughout the whole process using our software Design Profit®.
 There is not currently a more effective design methodology in the market.

 Probably not.
 Several consultants have claimed to teach the Lean Design® methodology but were actually teaching their own methods.
 If you can’t name the seven core elements of Lean Design® and you haven’t trained out of our workbook, then you didn’t receive the Lean Design® training that Sandy Munro and his associates have used to save companies Billions of Dollars.
+Our training is offered to corporate customers either onsite at Munro & Associates or at your factory/offices.

 Contact us here, and we can arrange for someone to reach out and schedule a training for your group.
 It would be best if you generally had a team of 10 or more, but we are flexible.